-After a CLT is proved it is natural to obtain conditions for the positivity of $D^2$ since $D^2=0$ only means that $\xi_N(1)$ converges to $0$ in the $L^2$ sense which is less interesting than a ``true'' CLT in which $D^2>0$.
-Moreover, when $D^2>0$ it becomes meaningful to establish convergence rates in the CLT (i.e. Berry-Esseen type estimates) and local central limit theorem type results.
+As soon as a CLT is proved, it is natural to obtain conditions for positivity of the limiting variance $D^2$, since $D^2=0$ only means that $\xi_N(1)$ converges to $0$ in the $L^2$ sense which is less interesting than a ``true'' CLT in which $D^2>0$.
+Moreover, when $D^2>0$ it becomes meaningful to establish convergence rates in the CLT (i.e. Berry-Esseen type estimates) and to prove a central local limit theorem.
 This positivity question was not addressed in \cite{KV}.
-In \cite{HK} we gave a rather complete answer to it in the setup of \cite{KV}.
-Here we will show that $D^2>0$ if and only if the weak limit $\eta$ of $\xi_N$ as $N\to\infty$ is not zero with probability one and obtain quite general conditions for it to hold true.
-Some of our conditions are new even in the setup of \cite{KV} where the positivity question is nontrivial only when $k=\ell$ which is a particular case of our setup here, and so the answer to this question becomes more comprehensive in the setup of \cite{KV}, as well.
+In \cite{HK} we resolved this question in the setup of \cite{KV}, and here we resolve it in the polynomial setup of this paper.
+Some of our conditions are new even in the setup of \cite{KV}, where the positivity question is nontrivial only when $k=\ell$, which is a particular case of our setup here.

-We will rely on the algebraic structure of the family of polynomials $\{ q_1,...,q_\ell\}$ in order to study finer properties of the weak limit $\eta$ of $\xi_N$ as $N\to\infty$.
+Relying on the algebraic structure of the family of polynomials $\{ q_1,...,q_\ell\}$ we study finer properties of the weak limit $\eta$ of $\xi_N$ as $N\to\infty$.
 The process $\eta$ turns out to be Gaussian but as a counterexample from \cite{KV} shows it may have dependent increments.
-Still, we will specify by algebraic conditions a broad family of time intervals on which increments of $\eta$ are independent and, moreover, under certain conditions $\eta$ turns out to be a process with independent increments.
-After obtaining our general results we apply them in Section \ref{sec8} to the case $\ell=2$ and provide there some specific examples.
+Still, under some algebraic conditions, we show that the increments of $\eta$ are independent on a broad family of time intervals.
+Moreover, under certain conditions $\eta$ turns out to be a process with stationary and independent increments.

-Our method is based on martingale approximations approach developed in \cite{KV} but additional work is required.
-The special difficulty arises here because of possibility of stretches of $k>1$ nonlinear polynomials $q_i(n),...,q_{i+k-1}(n)$ of equal degree which was not allowed in \cite{KV}.
-Moreover, we allow these polynomials to differ only by a constant but this situation is reduced in Section \ref{sec3} to the case when always $q_{i+1}(n)-q_i(n)\to\infty$ as $n\to\infty$.
-The two main additional ingredients in our general situation are the study of limiting covariances and the construction of martingale approximations which are more complicated in the general polynomial setup.
-These difficulties lead to some number theory questions about integer valued polynomials which will be answered in Section \ref{sec4}.